Parviz Ghelichkhani: Political career

 Ghelichkhani was also politically involved and had leftist leanings.
 He was arrested by SAVAK in February 1972, but was released after two months.
-He was opposed to the Pahlavi regime and the system that was put in place after the Iranian revolution.
+He was opposed to both the Pahlavi regime and the Mollah system that was put in place after the Iranian revolution.
 He missed out on World Cup 1978 because of his opposition to the regime.

 Due to his political activities before and after the revolution, he eventually left the country to live in Paris, France.

 Between 1991 and 2014, Ghelichkhani was the editor of Arash, a political and cultural commentary magazine concentrating mainly on Iranian issues, which was published in France.

-Parviz Ghelichkhani was honored in December 2007 in Sydney, in celebration of the 100th edition of Arash magazine, in a ceremony where Ralé Rašić was a guest speaker.
+He was honored in December 2007 in Sydney, in celebration of the 100th edition of Arash magazine, in a ceremony where Ralé Rašić was a guest speaker.
 Rašić was Australia's coach when Australia faced Iran twice during the 1974 World Cup qualification games.

+Death

+Ghelichkhani died in Paris on 23 May 2026, at the age of 80.